Arturo Melocchi Academy: The Home of Italian Old School Operatic Singing

 • High notes are unreliable, thin, or strained.

-• You’ve received conflicting advice, and technique feels vague or theoretical.
+• You’ve received conflicting advice, and technique feels vague.

 • You can sing the repertoire, but it doesn’t feel grounded or sustainable.